On Buildings: Main Theories

-Сonnection with other works
+Connection with other works

 Scholars have identified textual connections between On Buildings and Procopius' other works, which inform hypotheses about its dating.
 It is possible that Procopius planned On Buildings while working on his pamphlet, Secret History (Anecdota), whose dating is also complex.
 German historians Otto Veh and Berthold Rubin identified three references in On Buildings to the Secret History and History of the Wars (Bell., Books I–VII).
 One is the description of the siege of Edessa by the Sasanian army.
 Procopius links this event to a legendary letter from Jesus Christ to King Abgar V, promising the city eternal protection from barbarians.
 After a lacuna of indeterminate length, Procopius writes, "…he strives to apply this to himself, judging by what happened in my time and what I will discuss in subsequent books".
 (Note: Bell., II.XII 29) According to Michael Whitby, there is no basis for linking this to the account of a flood in Edessa in On Buildings.

 A second textual connection may be Procopius' promise in the Secret History to later address the mitigation of a flood of the Skirtos River in Edessa.
 (Note: Anec., XVIII 38) He revisits this topic in Book II of On Buildings, (Note: De aed., II.VII 2-16) though possibly also in Book II of his Persian Wars.
 According to historian J. A. S. Evans, this potential link between the panegyric and the pamphlet suggests further insights into Procopius' worldview, as he was compelled to conceal his true feelings about events.
 The challenge is that the state of the Secret History text allows for references to either future or prior works.
 Whitby, advocating a later dating of On Buildings, supports a conjectural reading in the future tense (as in A. Chekalova's Russian translation).
 Conversely, Otto Veh and Berthold Rubin suggest a reference to the History of the Wars, although no account of the Skirtos flood appears in the surviving text, it may have been in a lacuna.

 The third connection is less certain.
 In the Secret History, while discussing demonic fasting habits of Justinian (see #Attitude toward Justinian), Procopius notes that he had already written about this.